 - 1. To learn Kinetic molecular theory of gases, Molecular velocities, Physical properties of liquids - 2.
 To know the Structure of metal crystals, Symmetry elements in the crystals, Properties of sols - 3.
-To understand theoretical basis of qualitative analysis, Hard and soft acids and bases
+To understand the concept of Hard and soft acids and bases. - 4.
+To understand the various properties of d-block elements.